2022 South Australian state election: Campaign

 Labor campaigned extensively on improving the state's healthcare infrastructure by 'fixing the ramping crisis', pledging to increase the amount of ambulances, hospital beds, nurses and doctors in order to combat long-standing overcrowding of hospitals and ramping of ambulances.
-The day before the election the AEC demanded that Labor amend their campaign which was deemed misleading.
-Labor refused until after the election.

 As part of an effort to secure the electoral district of Kavel, Labor also promised to build a new hospital in Mount Barker.
 The MP for Kavel, Dan Cregan, had resigned from the Liberals in October 2021 to become an independent, citing insufficient government investment in the district; among Cregan's demands included the construction of a new hospital.

 The Australian Christian Lobby campaigned for SA election candidates who opposed late-term abortions and who promote more socially conservative policies.

 Pauline Hanson's One Nation ran in its first South Australian election since 2006.
 The newly formed Family First Party (which is different from the previous Family First Party), the Australian Family Party and Sustainable Australia ran for the first time as well.